EreHuc/smashtour/readme.md

 # Smashtour

-Based on https://smashmonopoly.com made by [Little Z](https://www.youtube.com/c/LittleZubat) and [El Xando](https://www.youtube.com/ElXando1993)
+A monopoly / business tour for super smash bros ultimate

 Available game at: https://smashmonopoly.netlify.app/

 ## Rules

 ### Player turn order is chosen randomly at the beginning of the game
-### Each player roll dice and land on a square
+### 1. Each player roll dice and land on a square
-### Each square have special effect when landed on
   - Property
     - If no one own the property you play the corresponding character with no handicap
     - If you own the property you play the corresponding character with no handicap